hnbeck/ecblackjack/Readme.md

 You need a SWI Prolog 8.x.x installation.
 Start the file ecBJServer.pl to start the server.
 In the web browser head to http://localhost:7007 to start the game.
 If graphics does not come not up just reload.

+The docker image can be found at [Dockerhub](https://hub.docker.com/repository/docker/hnbeck/ecblackjack)

 ## License

 License ist MIT.
 The software is provided as is with no warranties.